bytecodealliance/wasm-micro-runtime/tests/benchmarks/coremark/README.md

 # Running

-Run `./run.sh` to test the benchmark, the native mode, iwasm aot mode, iwasm interpreter mode will be tested respectively.
+Run `./run.sh` to test the benchmark, the native mode, iwasm aot mode and iwasm interpreter mode will be tested respectively.